Have you ever noticed that having too much of everything is like having nothing? I just learned that lesson again in the Moving Forward company van.

 Two days later, during a lull in client jobs and household emergencies, I straightened up the van.

-Having a place for everything and putting everything in its place is great.
-But be reasonable with yourself.
+Having a place for everything and putting everything in its place is great, but be reasonable with yourself.
 Even this professional’s house doesn’t look perfect at every moment.
 And yours doesn’t have to either.

-As much as advertisers would like you to think that you “can never have too much product X on hand,” It’s a lot easier to keep a smaller quantity of things in order than it is to manage too much.
+As much as advertisers would like you to think that you “can never have too much product X on hand,” It’s a lot easier to keep a smaller quantity of things in order than to manage too much.